rajesh-adk-137/ArticleInsightGuide/README.md

 ArticleInsightGuide's question answering feature empowers users to obtain precise and contextual answers to their questions about an article's content.
 By leveraging deep learning models trained on vast knowledge bases, the application can provide accurate and relevant responses, enhancing the user's understanding of the subject matter.

-### Interactive Guided Tour

-The standout feature of ArticleInsightGuide is its interactive guided tour, powered by Shepherd.js.
-This feature provides users with a step-by-step walkthrough of the application's functionalities, ensuring they can navigate and utilize the tool effectively.
-The tour highlights key features and provides detailed explanations, making the user experience seamless and intuitive.
+With the interactive guided tour as the central focus, ArticleInsightGuide aims to provide users with a comprehensive and user-friendly experience, guiding them through the application's powerful features and empowering them to extract meaningful insights from written content effortlessly.

 ## Supported Platforms